Editor’s note: This interview of James Shore was recorded for Coding Over Cocktails - a podcast by Toro Cloud.

-Shore tells us that the one thing that holds teams back aren’t the processes they deploy in the organization, but the constraints that they’re limited to.
+Shore tells us that the one thing that holds teams back aren’t the processes they deploy in the organisation, but the constraints that they’re limited to.
 Investing in agility changes these constraints and could help improve the teams’ efficiency.
-Agile could also provide a more holistic success for teams, as it focuses on achieving personal, technical, and organizational successes.
+Agile could also provide a more holistic success for teams, as it focuses on achieving personal, technical, and organisational successes.

 "Agile isn’t really about increasing productivity.
-Its benefits — even the ability to release software more frequently " come from working differently, not from working faster," he emphasizes.
+Its benefits — even the ability to release software more frequently " come from working differently, not from working faster," he emphasises.

 This podcast series tackles issues faced by enterprises as they manage the process of digital transformation, application integration, low-code application development, data management, and business process automation.
 It’s available for streaming in most major podcast platforms, including Spotify, Apple, Google Podcasts, SoundCloud, and Stitcher.